top of page

 Open to Enrollment

-• ARCTIC - Studies baxdrostat in combination with dapagliflozin compared with dapagliflozin alone on chronic kidney disease (CKD) progression in participants with CKD and high blood pressure.
+• BaxDuo - PACIFIC - Studies how baxdrostat in combination with dapagliflozin compared to dapagliflozin alone on renal outcomes and cardiovascular mortality in participants with chronic kidney disease and high blood pressure.

 If you are interested in participating in a research study